Onixiya/RandomBSOD-ML/README.md

-﻿this a joke mod i made for btd6 while i'm trying to learn how to mod it
+﻿Like the description said, this is a melonloader mod (could probably make it a bepinex one as well if i can be fucked) that will give your computer

-basically, if you run this, btd6 has a small chance of quitting on you
+a bluescreen randomly.
+Commented the shit out of it as well so if you wanna learn from it, should be a lot easier for ya.